rust-lang/blog.rust-lang.org/posts/inside-rust/2022-11-17-async-fn-in-trait-nightly.md

 }
 ```

 One thing this will allow us to do is standardize new traits we've been waiting on this feature for.
-For example, the `Stream` trait from above is significantly more complicated than its analogue, `Iterator`.
+For example, the `AsyncIterator` trait from above is significantly more complicated than its analogue, `Iterator`.
 With the new support, we can simply write this instead:

 ```rust
 #![feature(async_fn_in_trait)]